Training

 You should specify WdfExecutionLevelPassive if:

-• Your driver's callback functions must access pageable code or data.
-(For example, file object callback functions typically access pageable data.)
+Your driver's callback functions must access pageable code or data.
+For example, file object callback functions typically access pageable data.

 Instead of setting WdfExecutionLevelPassive, your driver can set WdfExecutionLevelDispatch and provide a callback function that creates work items if it must handle some operations at IRQL = PASSIVE_LEVEL.

-Before you decide whether your driver should set an object's execution level to WdfExecutionLevelPassive, you should determine the IRQL at which your driver and other drivers in the driver stack are called.
+Before you decide whether your driver should set an object's execution level to WdfExecutionLevelPassive, determine the IRQL at which your driver and other drivers in the driver stack are called.
 Consider the following situations:

-• If your driver is not at the top of the stack, the system will likely not call your driver at IRQL = PASSIVE_LEVEL.
+If your driver isn't at the top of the stack, the system likely doesn't call your driver at IRQL = PASSIVE_LEVEL.
 Therefore, the framework must queue your driver's calls to work items, which are later called at IRQL = PASSIVE_LEVEL.
 This process can cause poor driver performance, compared to allowing your driver's callback functions to be called at IRQL <= DISPATCH_LEVEL.

 Also note that for timer objects that do represent passive-level timers, you can set the AutomaticSerialization member of the configuration structure to TRUE only if the parent device's execution level is set to WdfExecutionLevelPassive.